exoclime/HELIOS-K/README.md

  * doMean: Calculate the Planck and Rosseland opacity means
  * Units: The units of the opacities.
 0: cm^2 / g, 1: cm^2 / molecule
  * ReplaceFile: When set to 1, then all output files are overwritten, when set to 0 then the data is appended to the existing files.
- * RLOW: When this is set to 1, then the line wings are computed with a 10 times coarser resolution.
  * profile: 1 = Voigt, 2 = Lorentz, 3 = Gauss, 4 = cross section

 # Console Arguments #